MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-network.md

 ---
-title: Troubleshoot networking issues when using the Azure SDK for Java
+title: Troubleshoot networking issues when you use the Azure SDK for Java
 description: An overview of how to troubleshoot networking issues related to using the Azure SDK for Java ms.date: 02/02/2021 ms.topic: conceptual